mhwlng/streamdeck-elite/README.md

 **Example button images, like in above picture, can be found in the source code images directory.**

-ONLY add an image to a STATIC button in this way, do NOT set this image for any of the other button types :
+ONLY add an image to a (repeating) STATIC button in this way, do NOT set this image for any of the other button types :

 ![Button Image](https://i.imgur.com/xkgy7uZ.png)

-Animated gif files are only supported for the STATIC buttons.
+Animated gif files are only supported for the (repeating) STATIC buttons.

 If .gif images are configured for Power/Limpet/Hyperspace buttons, then no texts or pips are drawn on top of them.